ls1intum/Artemis/docs/user/plagiarism-check.rst

  |run-results-selected-submissions|

-Plagiarism Check Workflow
+Manual Plagiarism Checks
 -------------------------

-In this section, we explain the process of the plagiarism case detection process from different users' perspective.
+In this section, we explain the process of the manual plagiarism case detection process from different users' perspective.

 Tutors
 ^^^^^^